-(2) The period referred to in subregulation (1), may be extended at the request of the FIU or other Supervisory Authority.

-- (3) Transaction records referred to in subregulation (1), shall be - (a) kept in the format specified by the FIU and contain sufficient detail to permit reconstruction of individual transactions; and - (b) made available to the FIU, upon its request.
+- (2) The period referred to in subregulation (1), may be extended at the request of the FIU or other Supervisory Authority. - (3) Transaction records referred to in subregulation (1), shall be- - (a) kept in the format specified by the FIU and contain sufficient detail to permit reconstruction of individual transactions; and - (b) made available to the Supervisory Authority, upon its request and within such time frame as specified. - 31A.
+A person who carries on money or value transfer services shall maintain a list of all his or its subagents which shall be provided to the relevant supervisory authority upon request.